ndahn/Rocksi/README.md

 If you are interested in the robot's programming side, you should have a look at `src/editor/blockly.js`.
 The custom commands for the robot can be found in `src/editor/blocks/` and the functions for turning them into runnable code in `src/editor/generators/`.

-Finally, if you want to see how the robot executes the commands it receives you should look at `src/simulation/simulator.js`.
+Finally, if you want to see how the robot executes the commands it receives, you should look at `src/simulation/simulator.js`.

 Feel free to drop me a message if you need further help! :)